tdiec00/Brew-Master-Index/README.md

 ### STEP 2: Pitch Your Project
 Before you start any actual coding, you must meet with your Squad Leader for ~10 minutes to get your app idea approved.
 Prepare the following materials _before_ your meeting and put them in your README.md:
 - **App Title**: The name of your app.
-- **App Description**: What your app will be designed to do.
+- **App Description**: What your app will do.
 - **API**: The API you are using and the information you plan to get from it.
 - **API Snippet**: A sample snippet of JSON from a successful GET request you have made to your API using Postman.
-- **Wireframes**:  A planned layout and design for your app.
-Include layouts for any planned views in both desktop and mobile form (be sure to consider if you will need to account for landscape and portrait orientations).
+- **Wireframes**:  The proposed layout and design of your app.
+Create mockups for multiple views including both desktop and mobile formats, and consider whether or not you need to account for landscape and portrait orientations.
 - **MVP**: A list of features you will need to build in order to meet the Minimum Viable Product.
 This will be the rubrik your project is graded against.
 - **Post-MVP**: A list of additional/advanced features you would like to include in your app after you have met MVP.
 - **Goals**: What you plan to accomplish for each day of the project week.
-- **Priority Matrix**: A graph of your intended areas of development (Pseudocoding, Designing, HTML, CSS, JavaScript, Testing, etc) plotted on an X/Y axis where X represents time to completion and Y represents priortiy.
+- **Priority Matrix**: A graph of your intended areas of development (Pseudocoding, Designing, HTML, CSS, JavaScript, Testing, etc) plotted on an X/Y axis where X represents time to completion and Y represents priority.
 - **Timeframes**: How long you anticipate spending on each area of development.
 Be sure to consider how many hours a day you plan to be coding and how many days you have available until presentation day.

 Interested in styling your README.md to make it look nice?
 Check out this [Markdown Cheetsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)!